mfreeman-xtivia/JetScript/README.md

 ### Hello World

 This example is one that you can begin with immediately after installing jetscript.
-Simply create a new file named helloworld.js in the newly created *jetscript* directory that looks like the code below:
+Simply create a new file named helloworld.js in the newly created *jetscript* directory and add the code below:

 	function doGet() {
 	  _rsp.status(200);